axelarnetwork/axelar-core/pages/validator/operations/mnemonic-rotation.md

 # Restart vald/tofnd processes as usual
 ```

+After performing the rotation, monitor your validator to make sure it's
+still posting heartbeats and there are no unexpected errors in `vald`/`tofnd` logs.
+It's also useful to perform a health check.

 ## Recovery of mnmenonics

 As always, you can import a `tofnd` mnemonic with `tofnd -m import -d $AXELARD_HOME/.tofnd`.
 If there are no other mnemonics yet in `tofnd` storage then the imported mnemonic will be treated as the latest mnemonic,